-Toss the cauliflower with enough olive oil so all the pieces are lightly coated with oil.
-Then season with salt and fresh-ground black pepper and toss with grated Parmesan.
-(I used freshly-grated Parmesan, coarsely grated.)
+- Toss cauliflower with enough olive oil so pieces are lightly coated, then season with salt and fresh-ground black pepper and toss with grated Parmesan.

 More Fun Ways to Cook Cauliflower:

-Cauliflower Gratin with Sharp Cheddar and Parmesan from Kalyn's Kitchen
+Cauliflower Gratin with Sharp Cheddar and Parmesan ~ Kalyn’s Kitchen

 Pureed Cauliflower with Garlic, Parmesan, and Goat Cheese from Kalyn’s Kitchen